logo

 When showing your dog how to be around a newborn, maintain a calm and protective demeanor to help your dog learn to be sensitive and cautious.
 Early and regular socialization and training are the best ways to nurture a dog's protective and reliable behavior around infants.

 Safety should always come first for both your dog and your baby.
-In today's post, let's take a look at some of the dog owner's take when having dogs around a newborn, especially those with biting history.
+In today's post, let's take a look at some of the dog owners' perspectives on having dogs around a newborn, especially those with a biting history.

 This was the question posted on Quora: